coreinfrastructure/best-practices-badge/doc/security.md

 that the developers of encryptor were willing to make a breaking change to fix a security vulnerabilities.

+We could easily claim this as a way to support confidentiality, instead of simply as a hardening measure.
+We only claim email encryption as a hardening measure because we must still support two-way encryption and decryption, and the keys must remain available to the application.
+As a result, email encryption only counters some specific attack methods.
+That said, we believe this encryption adds an additional layer of defense to protect email addresses from being revealed.

 #### Gravatar restricted

 We use gravatar to provide user icons for local (custom) accounts.